henrik/styleguide/README.markdown

 ## Double-quote strings unless the string contains double quotes.

-Single quoted strings [aren't faster](http://stackoverflow.com/questions/1836467/is-there-a-performance-gain-in-using-single-quotes-vs-double-quotes-in-ruby).
+Single-quoted strings [aren't faster](http://stackoverflow.com/questions/1836467/is-there-a-performance-gain-in-using-single-quotes-vs-double-quotes-in-ruby).
 Double quotes means you don't need to change them if you add interpolation.

 But don't escape inside a string (or regexp) if you don't need to.
 Change the quote style instead: `'like "this"'` or `%{'like' "this"}`.